alex-l-young/urbansurge/docs/_build/html/_sources/index.rst.txt

 ======================================

 .. toctree::
+   :maxdepth: 2

    usage
    api

-.. :maxdepth: 2
-.. :caption: Contents:
+.. :caption:: Contents:

-.. **UrbanSurge** is a Python library for cooks and food lovers that
-.. creates recipes mixing random ingredients.
-It pulls data from the `Open Food
-..
-Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and
-.. *intuitive* API.

 **UrbanSurge** is a Python library for stormwater system health monitoring.
 The library provides a streamlined way to manage all aspects of a smart stormwater system including:

 * Collection and management of sensor data.
 * Tools for data-driven analysis of sensor data.
-* Bindings for EPA SWMM to manage a stormwater system digital twin.
+* EPA SWMM automation.
 * Model-based fault detection using the digital twin.

 Check out the :doc:`usage` section for further information, including how to